marcofeltmann/weather-forecast-aggregator/README.md

 repository so we have life-time access to the used version with the little overhead of a slightly larger app repository

+## [github.com/google/go-cmp](https://pkg.go.dev/github.com/google/go-cmp@v0.6.0) by The Go Authors

+This packages provides an easier and more reliable way to compare structs and other complex data types for semantical equality than a self-coded solution with the standard library's `reflect` package does.

+### Risk Analysis

+It's not directly bound to the official Google repositories, only created by the Go Authors.
+The BSD license does not exclude a potencial disappearance of this package.

+### Risk Minimization Options

+Using `go mod vendor` enables the usage of the `co-cmp` package even when it was discontinued.

+Limiting usage on testing reduces the amount of rewrite work of the functionality.

 ## [golang.org/x/sync](https://pkg.go.dev/golang.org/x/sync) by Google

 The sync package provides ErrorGroups that act like WaitGroups, but they are